This post may contain affiliate links. Please see my full disclosure policy for more details.

 Teething supplies ($15)

 A teething necklace is helpful when out and about.
 Not a must-have but definitely handy.
-I have a simple silicone necklace that Dino gnaws on when I’m holding him.
+I have a simple silicone necklace that my baby gnaws on when I’m holding him.

 If you have washcloths, just stick them in the freezer.
 Those work well too.